Mansoureh Khojasteh Bagherzadeh

-She was born in a religious family in Mashhad.
+She was born in a Persian religious family in Mashhad.
 Her father was Mohammad Esmaeil Khojaste Bagherzadeh, a famous businessman in Mashhad.
 She is also the sister of Hassan Khojaste Bagherzadeh, former deputy director of IRIB.
 She first met Ali Khamenei in a private ceremony in 1964.
 They were married in the following year.
 Their marriage sermon was read by Ayatollah Mohammad Hadi Milani.

+They have 4 sons and 2 daughters.
+Their children, in order, are Mostafa, Mojtaba, Masoud, Meysam, Boshra, and Hoda: